Tando Velaphi

-Tando Yuji Velaphi (born 17 April 1987) is an Australian professional football player who plays as a goalkeeper for Kochi United.
+Tando Yuji Velaphi (born 17 April 1987) is an Australian professional football player who played as a goalkeeper for Subiaco AFC.

 Club career

 Early playing career

 Velaphi trained at the AIS in Canberra on a football scholarship.

 Perth SC (2006–2007)

 Velaphi began his senior career at Perth SC and while there, had loan stints at Newcastle Jets and Queensland Roar.

 Loan to Queensland Roar

 Velaphi made his A-League debut with Queensland Roar on 12 January 2007 in a 2–1 win over Melbourne Victory at Docklands Stadium, his performance in the match earning praise from then-Queensland coach Frank Farina.

 Perth Glory (2007–2011)

 Velaphi was re-signed for Perth Glory as their youth marquee player, keeping him at the club until the end of the 2010–11 season.
 The 2009–10 season was Velaphi's best, solidifying his spot between the posts and keeping 9 clean sheets over the course of the campaign.